 If a car passenger injury has set you back, we'll help you move forward

-In the unfortunate event of a car accident, passengers can suffer injuries just as severe as drivers, and they have the same right to seek compensation.
-Unlike drivers, however, passengers are almost never liable for road accidents.
+Passengers in a car accident can suffer injuries as severe as drivers and have the same right to seek compensation.
+Unlike drivers, passengers are almost never at fault for road accidents.

 With nearly 75,000 car occupant injuries every year, you are not alone